 Tip: a runway "27" points 270°, "36" points 360°.
 For a drone, use the direction you're flying or holding into.

-Take the angle between the wind and your heading.
-The part of the wind blowing straight at you is the headwind (or tailwind if it's behind you); the part pushing you sideways is the crosswind.
-It's just trigonometry:
+Start with the angle between the wind and your heading.
+The part of the wind blowing straight at you is the headwind (or a tailwind, if it's coming from behind); the part shoving you sideways is the crosswind.
+Once you can picture that split, the rest is just trigonometry:

 | Component | Formula | Quick estimate |